cbtaylor/cbtaylor.github.io/index.md

 [Modular Arithmetic](modulo.html) - practice modular equivalences

+[Nim-sum](nim-sum.html) - determine the Nim-sum for a three-pile game

 [Word Finder](wordfind.html) - when you're stuck on Spelling Bee

 [Wordle 6](wordle6.html) - a Wordle clone, but with six letters